How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Create a legally valid Sublease Agreement for Missouri that features all required disclosures and clauses under Missouri landlord-tenant law.
 Fill in your details and download your completed, ready-to-sign Sublease Agreement as a professional PDF for $7.99.

 Missouri law requires specific provisions in rental agreements that protects both landlord and tenant.
-While Missouri does not impose a statutory cap on security deposits, landlords must return deposits within 30 days.
+Security deposits are capped at 2 months (Mo.
+Rev. Stat.
+535.300) and must be returned within 30 days.
 Missouri requires 3 specific disclosures in lease agreements.

 Missouri Lease Requirements